Organic Personal Care and Cosmetic Products Market is Expected to Reach $19.8 Bn, Globally, by 2022 - The Courier

 Organic Personal Care and Cosmetic Products Market is Expected to Reach $19.8 Bn, Globally, by 2022

-Organic Personal Care and Cosmetic Products Market by Product Type (Skin Care, Hair Care, Oral Care, Makeup Cosmetics) and by Distribution Channel (Retail Sale, Online Sale) - Global Opportunity Analysis and Industry Forecast - 2022
+Organic Personal Care and Cosmetic Products Market by Product Type (Skin Care, Hair Care, Oral Care, Makeup Cosmetics) and by Distribution Channel (Retail Sale, Online Sale) - Global Opportunity Analysis and Industry Forecast, 2015 - 2022

 Organic Personal Care and Cosmetic Products Market Report, published by Allied Market Research, forecasts that the global market is expected to garner $19.8 billion by 2022, registering a CAGR of 10.2% during the period 2016-2022.
 Increasing interest towards beauty and personal care coupled with growing health awareness are the key growth propellants of organic personal care and cosmetic products market.
 North America was the largest market, accounting for approximately 35% of the global market revenue, followed by Europe in 2015.
 Asia-Pacific is estimated to register the highest CAGR of 11.1% during 2016-2022.